meetpatel0963/Online-judge/README.md

 ## Env Variables

 Create a .env file in then root and add the following
-### Make Sure to connet to gmail api at google developer console
+### Make Sure to connect to gmail api at google developer console
 ```
 PORT = 5000
 MONGO_URI = your mongo url